The Center for Global Development and Sustainability

 Maria Madison, ScD

 Maria Madison became the Heller School’s interim dean on July 1, 2022.
-Madison previously served as Heller’s associate dean for equity, inclusion, and diversity and director of the Institute for Economic and Racial Equity (IERE).
-Maria Madison originally joined Brandeis in 2017 as Heller’s first associate dean for equity, inclusion, and diversity, a new leadership position created in response to student-led activism during Ford Hall 2015.
+Madison previously served as director of the Institute for Economic and Racial Equity (IERE).
+She originally joined Brandeis in 2017 to serve as associate dean, during which time she created and embedded anti-discrimination principles across the school’s new and existing programs, committees, and meetings.
+This new leadership position was created in response to student-led activism during Ford Hall 2015.
 In August 2020, Madison became director of Heller’s Institute for Economic and Racial Equity.
 Under her leadership, the institute adopted a new name, expanded its team, and deepened its focus on policy-driven racial disparities.
 In December 2021, IERE secured a landmark $1 million gift from the Kapor Center to support a new initiative on racial justice and tech policy.
-As in her DEI work, this new initiative is designed to be cross-cutting, incorporating participation from research, the academy, and students at the graduate and undergraduate levels.
+As in her other work, this new initiative is designed to be cross-cutting, incorporating participation from research, the academy, and students at the graduate and undergraduate levels.

 Francisca Afua Opoku-Boateng, PhD